realmagicgreen/magicgreen11ty/src/content/articles/2018-06-26-indonesian-reclaimed-wood.md

 ---
-name: Indonesian reclaimed wood
+title: Indonesian reclaimed wood
 subtitle: Reclaimed timber is trendy now!
 Check out this smart way to up-cycle old wood turning it into furniture.
-description: Rest easy, feel good, you are sitting on a reclaimed timber chair!
-In the last few years in Indonesia and specially in Bali, we have seen a big boom in furniture made from reclaimed wood.
-They sell it locally and also ship it all over the world.
+description: "Rest easy, feel good, you are sitting on a reclaimed timber chair!
+Recently Indonesia and specially in Bali, have seen a boom in reclaimed wood furniture."
+cdate: 2018-06-26
+published: true
 category: products
-tags: design environment-friendly eco-friendly Indonesia learning recycle save-trees sustainable-construction up-cycle wood
-image: /assets/p/posts/products/indonesian-reclaimed-wood/indonesian-reclaimed-wood.jpg
+tags: [article, design, environment-friendly, eco-friendly, Indonesia, learning, recycle, save-trees, sustainable-construction, up-cycle, wood]
+cover_image: ./images/products/indonesian-reclaimed-wood/indonesian-reclaimed-wood.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption:  # lowercase, max 12 digits, including spaces
 flag: # new or other...